girot-ethz/ddm/11_QGIS_Topography.md

 ![QGIS_RasterToPoint](/doc/QGIS_RasterToPointII.jpg)

 For the "type" field choose "(0) nodes" and press "Run.
 The following calculation might take a while.
-The result of this calcualtion should ba a layer called "Shapes" containing points.
+The result of this calcualtion should be a layer called "Shapes", containing points.

 Right-click on the layer "Shapes" and select "Attribute Table" to have a look at the data each point contains.
 The table should look as following: